Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - Date fields and methods are kept in units. <<<<----May be
 - Side effecs are not allowed. <<<<<----- I believe it's this, FP shouldn't have side effects; i.e same output evry time, doesn't mutate
 - array

+#### Q43.
+Your code is producing the error: TypeError: Cannot read property 'reduce' of undefined.
+What does that mean?
+- You are calling a method named reduce on an object that's declared but has no value.
+- You are calling a method named reduce on an object that does not exist. <<<<----Correct
+- You are calling a method named reduce on an empty array.
+- You are calling a method named reduce on an object that's has a null value.